carmelosammarco/GPSconverter/README.md

 ![Imgur](https://i.imgur.com/jbCBPkh.png)

- The idea to developed this **Python based application for manipulating/view GPS data** borned while I was doing some trekking because I wanted a fast way to convert all the file saved and plot them automatically.
-As many development and during the process I added many other features :) Hope you like it!
+Python application to manipulate & view GPS data.
+The tool born while I was doing some trekking because I wanted a fast way to convert and plot all the GPS file saved automatically and with the minimal effort. :) Hope you like it!

 It can be usefull when: